marfarma/wordpress-seo/readme.txt

 Are you being outranked by scrapers?
 Instead of cursing at them, use them to your advantage!
 By automatically adding a link to your RSS feed pointing back to the original article, you're telling the search engine where they should be looking for the original.
 This increases your own chance of ranking for your chosen keywords and gets rid of scrapers in one go!

 = Breadcrumbs =
-If your theme is compatible, like most [Genesis](http://yoast.com/wp-theme/genesis/ "Genesis Theme Review by Yoast") and WooThemes themes are for instance, you can use the built-in Breadcrumbs functionality.
+If your theme is compatible, like most [Genesis](http://yoast.com/wp-theme/genesis/ "Genesis Theme Review by Yoast") and [WooThemes](http://yoast.com/out/woothemes) themes are for instance, you can use the built-in Breadcrumbs functionality.
 This allows you to create an easy navigation that is great for both users and search engines and will support the search engines in understanding the structure of your site.

+Making your theme compatible isn't hard either, check [these instructions](http://yoast.com/wordpress/breadcrumbs/).

 = Edit your .htaccess and robots.txt file =
 Using the built-in file editor you can edit your WordPress blogs .htaccess and robots.txt file, giving you direct access to the two most powerful files, from an SEO perspective, in your WordPress install.

+= Social Integration =
+SEO and Social Media are heavily intertwined, that's why this plugin also comes with a Facebook OpenGraph implementation and will soon also support Google+ sharing tags.

 = Multi-Site Compatible =
 This WordPress SEO plugin, unlike some others, is fully Multi-Site compatible.
 The XML Sitemaps work fine in all setups and you even have the option, in the Network settings, to copy the settings from one blog to another, or make blogs default to the settings for a specific blog.